clevergadget/canvas-tool/README.md

 - `npm run dev` — Start both frontend and backend
 - `npm run dev:frontend` — Start only the frontend
 - `npm run dev:backend` — Start only the backend

-## Deployment

-Deployment to AWS is not currently configured.
-Previous AWS Copilot/ECS setup has been removed for clarity and simplicity.
-To deploy, you may use Docker images and your preferred cloud/container platform.
-(See `COPILOT_CONTEXT.md` for deployment planning and rationale.)

 ## What is in the current version?
 - Clean project structure with separate `frontend`, `backend`, and `database` directories